It’s raining, it’s getting cold and you are crashing from your Halloween candies sugar high?

 And ta-da!
 A pirate he was.
 He loved the hat actually, kept on playing with it.

 And yes, he had some of these candies.
 Meh.
-It’s candies, not poison!
+It’s sugar, not poison!